thenativeweb/node-cqrs-eventdenormalizer/README.md

 	  // optional, default is file name without extension,
 	  // if name is '' it will handle all events that matches
 	  name: 'enteredNewPerson',

 	  // optional
 	  aggregate: 'person',

 	  // optional
 	  context: 'hr',

 	  // optional, default is 0
 	  version: 2,

 	  // optional, if not defined or not found it will generate a new viewmodel with new id
 	  id: 'aggregate.id',

+    // optional, suppresses auto-creation of new view model if none matching the id can be found
+    autoCreate: false,

 	  // optional, if not defined it will pass the whole event...
 	  payload: 'payload'
 	}, function (data, vm) { // instead of function you can define